Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 Even when you go from the front desk to the inside of the hotel, you can feel “Japanese” and “history”.

-There are three types of rooms as follows
+The following three types of rooms are available.

-korozu korozu(The following video is a room tour of “Kinfu-tei”)
+kinpu-tei rooms (the video below is a room tour of the “Kinpu-tei” rooms)

-Beautiful trees and streams can be seen from the windows, and from the higher floors you can enjoy a magnificent view of Itsukushima Shrine and the Otorii gate beyond the thick forest of trees.
+From the windows, you can see beautiful trees and streams, and from the higher floors, you have a magnificent view of Itsukushima Shrine and the Otorii (Grand Gate) beyond the thick forest of trees.

-Writers such as Mori Ogai and Natsume Soseki have stayed here, and it’s a gentle environment that actually seems to inspire their works.
+Great writers such as Mori Ogai and Natsume Soseki have stayed here, and it is a gentle environment that may actually inspire their works.

-The view varies depending on the location and floor of the room.
-Please be careful when you make a reservation.
+*The view varies depending on the location and floor of the room.
+Please take note of this when making your reservation.

 Nishikifu-tei” (annex) You can see blue and red leaves from your room depending on the season.